swapnilogale/rounded/getting-started/setting-up-your-account.md

-# How do I change my settings?
+# How do I customise my settings?

 You can use the Settings page under My Account to customise your business information, invoices and quotes, credit cards and emails and reminders.